ELIXIR-Belgium/elixir-toolkit-theme/README.md

 ## Installation

-### via GitHub Pages remote theme
+### via GitHub Pages remote theme (instalation free)

-The quickiest way to use Just The Docs is to use GitHub pages [remote theme](https://blog.github.com/2017-11-29-use-any-theme-with-github-pages/) feature in your `config.yml` file:
+The quickest way to use the elixir-toolkit-theme is to use the GitHub pages [remote theme](https://blog.github.com/2017-11-29-use-any-theme-with-github-pages/) feature in your `config.yml` file:

 ```yaml
 remote_theme: ELIXIR-Belgium/elixir-toolkit-theme
 ```

+It also allows you to use a specific version of the theme by add `@X.X.X` to make sure your website keeps working iif breaking changes get introduced.

 ### via RubyGems:

 Alternatively you can install it as a Ruby Gem (preferred way if you use GitLab).